adugyan/100_days/README.md

-# 100_days
+# 100_Programs
-Collection of various python programs
+Collection of various python programs done through a challenge to complete 100 python programs of increasing difficulty